macik/cot-lazyload/README.md

 * Pages containing many images loads faster
 * Two different library for your choice
 * Control what images to make «lazy»
-* Works in browsers with JS switched off
+* Works in browsers with JS switched off (just like «Lazy» switched off)
 * Sample page included

 Demo page